Jackcool476/Undertale-In-Python/README.md

 # Undertale in Python

 This is the repository for Undertale in Python.
-This is a passion project I've had from a young age; I'm somewhat proud of it.
-Now, it's just turned into me looking back at the stupid mistakes I made when I was 10 and trying to fix them.
+This is a passion project I've had from a young age, but in no way represents my current abilities (thank god) even though it was helpful to learn the Python fundamentals.

 ## How to Play